The Saville Swift Executive Test (2024 Guide)

 - Abstract Reasoning

-The sections are split equally and candidates will have 18 minutes to complete all three batteries of questions.
+The sections are split equally between the different types of questions and candidates will have 18 minutes to complete all three batteries of questions.

 There are 24 questions in total across the three sections.

 The first section of the Swift Executive Test is Verbal Analysis.
-This is designed to evaluate a candidate's skills regarding the written language.
+This is designed to evaluate a candidate's skills in the written language.

 It will assess each individual’s ability to understand and draw conclusions from a series of written passages.